MarkPearlCoZa/Blog_General/_posts/2016-04-24-CodeRetreat-Notes.md

 #### Nice to have on the day

 - Print posters with "4 rules of simple design"
-- Print posters wth "4 stages of naming"
+- Print posters with "4 stages of naming"
-- Prizes for give aways at end of day
+- Prizes for giveaways at end of day

 #### Food Suggestions

 - Avoid food that spikes energy levels and then drops you afterwards (sweets, chocolates, pizza)
 - Have fruit or slow energy release bars in the morning
 - Light lunch
-- Chcolates etc can be made available last hour of the day
+- Chocolates etc can be made available last hour of the day

 #### Marketing / Communication